ICICLE-ai/curriculum-generator/README.md

 DigitalAgEdu has two independent but connected components that share a common dataset:

 1. **Curriculum Generation Engine** (`digitalagedu/core/`) — reads dataset metadata from a YAML config and produces a structured, ABET-aligned weekly learning plan.
 The engine derives instructional structure from real dataset properties (number of classes, class imbalance ratios, estimated visual difficulty) rather than from static templates.
+This step does not process images — it only reads the config file, so no GPU is needed.

 2. **AI Pipeline** (`run_pipeline.py`) — runs the full computer vision pipeline on the same dataset, producing outputs that students directly analyze as part of the curriculum.
+This step processes every image in the dataset and is compute-intensive for larger collections.

+### Dataset Requirements and Expectations

+The pipeline is designed to work with real agricultural field or lab images.
+The following guidelines apply whether you are using a sample dataset or your own:

+- **Image quality:** standard smartphone or camera photos work well.
+Images do not need to be taken with specialized equipment.
+- **Class balance:** results are most reliable when classes have a similar number of images.
+If one class has significantly more images than others, the classifier may be biased toward it.
+- **Image variety:** include images taken at different lighting conditions, angles, and growth stages if possible.
+A diverse dataset leads to more robust classification.
+- **Dataset size and GPU needs:** the pipeline can run on a regular laptop CPU for small datasets (under ~200 images), but GPU support becomes important as dataset size grows — see the GPU guidance table in the tutorial section above.

 ### Why This Design